 Alternatively, what if you put $17,500 down on the car from your LIRP (index loan) and did traditional financing on the remaining $17,500 for the car at a 5% borrowing rate?
 Still assuming you earned a positive 2.5% arbitrage in your LIRP, that would have made your effective borrowing rate for the car loan only 2.5% (5% rate from the bank —2.5% positive arbitrage return from your LIRP = 2.5% net interest).
 So, the LIRP’s earning on the index loan helped to mitigate the cost of financing the car.
 See?

 Again, these number are not an official LIRP illustration.
 Insurance fees would lessen the dollar amounts represented.
 This is only to illustrate the concept.
 Regardless, this principle has the power to increase retirement income significantly, which is yet another application.
 Imagine if your 401K continued to earn you a rate of return on money you took out to live on during retirement, giving you additional money to use in the future.
 Talk about potentially reducing your risk of running out of money . . .

 If you’re going to do a short-term loan from your LIRP, a wash loan might be best.
 If the loan is going to be long-term or permanent, basically a tax-free distribution, an index/participating loan might be best.
-Many well-respected LIRP companies allow you to switch loan types once a year on existing loans if you choose, giving you even more flexibility.
+Many well-respected LIRP companies allow you to switch loan types once a year on existing loans if you choose as well has having more than one type of loan out, giving you even more flexibility.